Las Posadas: Tradición de la Navidad

 Different Christmas Traditions: Las Posadas

-December 16th marks the beginning of Las Posadas (the inns), a Christmas tradition that originated in Spain and is now celebrated throughout Latin America as well.
-This tradition consists of 9 consecutive nights of candlelight processions re-enacting the holy family’s search for lodging in Bethlehem.
+December 16th marks the beginning of Las Posadas, a Christmas tradition that originated in Spain and is now celebrated throughout Latin America.
+This tradition consists of 9 consecutive nights of candlelight processions re-enacting Mary and Joseph’s search for lodging in Bethlehem.